 Coordinate the collective movement with proper antitorque pedal for trim, and apply cyclic control to maintain proper airspeed.
 Once the collective is fully lowered, decrease throttle to ensure a clean split/separation of the needles.
-This means that the rotor rpm is higher than the engine rpm and a clear indication that the freewheeling unit has allowed the engine to disconnect.
+This means that the rotor rpm increases to a rate higher than that of the engine-a clear indication that the freewheeling unit has allowed the engine to disconnect.
 After splitting the needles, readjust the throttle to keep engine rpm above normal idling speed, but not high enough to cause rejoining of the needles.
-The manufacturer often recommends the proper rpm for that particular helicopter.
+See the RFM for the manufacturer's recommendations for autorotation rate of descent.

-At position 2, adjust attitude with cyclic control to obtain the manufacturer's recommended autorotation or best gliding speed.
-Adjust collective pitch control, as necessary, to maintain rotor rpm in the green arc.
-Aft cyclic movements cause an increase in rotor rpm, which is then controlled by a small increase in collective pitch control.
-Avoid a large collective pitch increase, which results in a rapid decay of rotor rpm, and leads to "chasing the rpm."
+At position 2, adjust attitude with cyclic to obtain the manufacturer's recommended autorotation (or best gliding) speed.
+Adjust collective as necessary to maintain rotor rpm in the lower part of the green arc (see page 11-2).
+Aft cyclic movements cause an increase in rotor rpm, which is then controlled by a small increase in collective.
+Avoid a large collective increase, which results in a rapid decay of rotor rpm, and leads to "chasing the rpm."
 Avoid looking straight down in front of the aircraft.
 Continually crosscheck attitude, trim, rotor rpm, and airspeed.

-At the altitude recommended by the manufacturer (position 3), begin the flare with aft cyclic control to reduce forward airspeed and decrease the rate of descent.
+At the altitude recommended by the manufacturer (position 3), begin the flare with aft cyclic to reduce forward airspeed and decrease the rate of descent.
 Maintain heading with the antitorque pedals.
-During the flare maintain rotor rpm in the green range.
-Care must be taken in the execution of the flare so that the cyclic control is neither moved rearward so abruptly that it causes the helicopter to climb nor moved so slowly that it does not arrest the descent, which may allow the helicopter to settle so rapidly that the tail rotor strikes the ground.
-In most helicopters, the proper flare attitude is noticeable by an apparent groundspeed of a slow run.
-When forward motion decreases to the desired groundspeed, which is usually the lowest possible speed (position 4), move the cyclic control forward to place the helicopter in the proper attitude for landing.
+During the flare, maintain rotor rpm in the green range.
+In the execution of the flare, care must be taken that the cyclic be moved rearward neither so abruptly that it causes the helicopter to climb, nor so slowly that it fails to arrest the descent, which may allow the helicopter to settle so rapidly that the tail rotor strikes the ground.
+In most helicopters, the proper flare attitude is that resulting in a groundspeed of a slow run.
+When forward motion decreases to the desired groundspeed-usually the lowest possible speed (position 4)-move the cyclic forward to place the helicopter in the proper attitude for landing.

-In many light helicopters, the student pilot can sit in the pilot seat while the instructor pulls down on the helicopter's tail until the tail rotor guard or "stinger" touches the surface.
-This action gives the student an idea of airframe attitude to avoid, because a pilot should never allow ground contact unless the helicopter is more nose low than that attitude.
-Limiting the flare to that pitch attitude may result in slightly faster touchdown speeds, but will eliminate the possibility of tail rotor impact on level surfaces.
+This action gives the student an idea of airframe attitude to avoid, because a pilot should never allow ground contact unless the helicopter is more nose-low than that attitude.
+Limiting the flare to that attitude may result in slightly faster touchdown speeds but will eliminate the possibility of tail rotor impact on level surfaces.

 The landing gear height at this time should be approximately 3-15 feet AGL, depending on the altitude recommended by the manufacturer.
 As the apparent groundspeed and altitude decrease, the helicopter must be returned to a more level attitude for touchdown by applying forward cyclic.
-Some helicopters can be landed on the heels in a slightly nose high attitude to help decrease the forward groundspeed whereas others must land skids or landing gear level to equally spread the landing loads to all of the landing gear.
+Some helicopters can be landed on the heels in a slightly nose high attitude to help decrease the forward groundspeed, whereas others must land skids or landing gear level, in order to spread the landing loads equally to all of the landing gear.
 Extreme caution should be used to avoid an excessive nose high and tail low attitude below 10 feet.
 The helicopter must be close to the landing attitude to keep the tail rotor from contacting the surface.

-At this point, if a full touchdown landing is to be made, allow the helicopter to descend vertically (position 5).
-Increase collective pitch, as necessary, to arrest the descent and cushion the landing.
-This collective application uses some of the potential energy in the rotor system to help slow the descent rate of the helicopter.
-Additional antitorque pedal is required to maintain heading as collective pitch is raised due to the reduction in rotor rpm and the resulting reduced effect of the tail rotor.
+At this point, if a full touchdown landing is to be performed, allow the helicopter to descend vertically (position 5).
+This collective application uses some of the kinetic energy in the rotor disk to help slow the descent rate of the helicopter.
+When the collective is raised, the opposite antitorque pedal used in powered flight will be needed due to the friction within the transmission/drive train.
 Touch down in a level flight attitude.